Internet Service Provider (ISP)

 What is an Internet Service Provider (ISP)?

-An internet service provider (ISP) is a company that provides internet access to customers.
+The meaning of an internet service provider (ISP) is a company that provides internet access to customers.
 ISPs offer a variety of internet services such as DSL, cable, fiber-optic, and satellite internet.
 They provide the infrastructure and technology that allows customers to connect to the internet, and they charge a fee for this service.

 DSL, or digital subscriber line, is a type of internet service that uses telephone lines to connect customers to the internet.
 Cable internet uses the same infrastructure as cable television to provide internet access.
 Fiber-optic internet uses glass or plastic fibers to transmit data, and is known for its high speeds.
 Satellite internet uses a satellite dish to connect customers to the internet, and is a good option for people in rural areas where other types of internet service may not be available.